Water, Geological & Geospatial Branch (WGGB)

 Assistance to the AML Program

-AML Emergency Project Assistance - Technical assistance was provided by OSMRE engineers to the Federal Reclamation Program in a landslide caused by an underground mine discharge near Pittsburgh, PA.
+AML Emergency Project Assistance - Technical assistance was provided by OSMRE engineers in a landslide caused by an underground mine discharge near Pittsburgh, PA.